tamunoWoks/Meta_database_engineering/tables.md

 2. **Unique Identifier:** Every entity must have an attribute (or a set of attributes) that uniquely identifies each instance.
 This becomes the *primary key* in the table.
     - For a `Customer` entity, the unique identifier is often a `CustomerID`.

+### Columns:
+In a database table, a *column* defines a specific type of information or attribute that is stored for every record in that table.
+It represents a single, consistent category of data.

+Think of it like a header in a spreadsheet or a field on a form.